laiduy98/cose-19/report/report.md

 ![Language percentage in the dataset](assets/images/lang.png)

 For the final dataframe we randomly picked 10000 english-written papers.
-It is obviously that the most out of dataset is written in English.